Defense of Ochota and Wola (1939): Commemoration

 The battles fought in defense of Ochota in September 1939 inspired several poems by Jan Janiczek, published clandestinely in 1941, including the most famous one, Ulica Opaczewska.

-On 12 September 1979, near the intersection of Grójecka and Opaczewska Streets, was unvailed the September Barricade Monument, designed by Julian Pałka, was unveiled.
+On 12 September 1979, near the intersection of Grójecka and Opaczewska Streets, the September Barricade Monument, designed by Julian Pałka, was unveiled.
 It stands at the site of the first Polish barricade from September 1939.
 The inscription on two of its outer blocks reads:At this place, soldiers of the Polish Army and residents of Warsaw fought on the barricade to stop advancing Nazi forces, heroically defending access to Warsaw in the unequal battle from 8 September to 27 September 1939.A tree next to the barricade, known as Topola Obrońców (The Defenders' Poplar), was declared a natural monument in 1981.

 At the site of former Redoubt No. 56, located at 140A Wolska Street, soldiers of the 40th Infantry Regiment who fell between 9 and 28 September 1939 were buried.
 On the side wall of the nearby St. Lawrence's Church, a plaque commemorates Lieutenant Zdzisław Pacak-Kuźmirski and the soldiers of the 40th Infantry Regiment who defended Warsaw.
 The inscription on the plaque reads:In September 1939, at the historic Redoubt No. 56, soldiers of the 40th Infantry Regiment "Children of Lviv", under the command of the heroic Lieutenant Zdzisław Pacak, later a colonel in the Home Army with the codename Kuźmirski, defended access to Warsaw against the Nazi invaders.
 Eternal glory and gratitude from the people of Warsaw to the legendary commander, his brave soldiers, and the fallen heroes resting in the local cemetery.